-Last week, Open Sky staff members had the opportunity to attend the 2017 Wilderness Therapy Symposium (WTS) in Park City, Utah.
-The WTS provides opportunities to explore topics related to wilderness therapy, advance knowledge, build community, and recognize excellence.
-The event is held bi-annually by the Outdoor Behavioral Healthcare Council (OBH).
+Last week, Open Sky staff members had the opportunity to attend the 2017 Wilderness Therapy Symposium in Park City, Utah.
+The Wilderness Therapy Symposiumprovides opportunities to explore topics related to wilderness therapy, advance knowledge, build community, and recognize excellence.
+The event is held bi-annually by the Outdoor Behavioral Healthcare Council (OBHC).

 This year’s event in Park City brought hundreds of professionals from the wilderness therapy community; Open Sky was proudly represented by 14 staff members from all aspects of operations.